“Take The Long Way Home” – Complimentary ‘Parent Therapy’ Is a Must After a Set-back…

 -the tiny cheerleader that lives inside me, always

 -an ice cream sundae (I didn’t pack it because I knew it would melt, but there’s plenty of places we can stop along the way and get one)

 We are going to take the long way home…

-Like all the Blanchard babies, Mollie was in no special hurry to join our family .
+Like all my babies, Alex was in no special hurry to join our family .
 I didn’t think that much of it at the time.
 10 days after her due date, they went in after her.
 She emerged dazed and confused.
 But to be fair, it was probably all the Demerol they gave me, crossing the placenta.
 As I, too, was dazed and confused, for a few years…

 (Parenting tip: If a random toddler shows up uninvited to your child’s party, someone, somewhere is probably searching for her!)

 When Alex was 9 years old, a friend and I took our kids on a “Mother-Kids Road Trip/Adventure.”
 We thought it would be educational for the children, if we took a detour over to see the Hoover Dam.
 We had heard how extremely dangerous the Dam area was and had agreed to be hyper-vigilant with the kids, due to the unprotected, steep drop-offs.
 While I took the two older kids to gaze out over the miles of breath-taking, treacherous beauty, holding tightly to the hoods of their jackets, my friend took her daughter and Alex to the Port-a-Potties set up nearby.
 After everyone had “done their thing,” we drove at a snail’s pace in heavy traffic down the winding mountain road.
 About 15 minutes had passed by, when my oldest child noticed her sister was missing.